Miranda House: Architecture

 Located in the University of Delhi's north campus enclave, Miranda House was designed by architect Walter Sykes George in a similar style to other colonial educational institutions of the country.
 The college hostel is among the oldest residential buildings in the university.
 The hostel section is laid out in a quadrangle, with gardens placed out by bottle palms.
 In the past six decades, as the college has grown, several other buildings have been added to its original design.
 The campus is now declared a heritage building.

 Since the beginning, Miranda House has undergone numerous physical changes and has grown with additions to its original layout plan.
 The major features of its structure are the main college building, the library, and the hostel block.
 In the 1950s, the new building for lectures was constructed.
 The principal's office, college office, teachers' lounge, students' common room, and sheds for four college buses were built during this period.
 The college auditorium, equipped with microphones, and the cafeteria building came up during this time.
 New classrooms were added by partitioning the old library hall.
 The new administrative section was built in the centre of the teaching wing.
 Some classrooms on the ground floor were converted into the administrative block, which also houses the principal's new office.

 In its Golden Jubilee Year, the college auditorium was renovated under the supervision of interior designer and old Mirandian Ketaki Sood.
 A rock garden was set up in the space behind the students' common room and in front of the cafeteria.

-Miranda House hostel

 Miranda House was a residence before it became a college.
 Miranda House hostel was founded in 1948 by the vice-chancellor, Sir Maurice Gwyer; its foundation stone was laid by Lady Edwina Mountbatten on 7 March the same year.
 The building was designed by architect Walter George.

 The dining hall has a high arched ceiling, monastic tables and benches.
 There is a common room and an open coffee lounge attached to it.
 Declared a Heritage Building, extensive restoration and refurbishment work was undertaken in the hostel.
 It has 120 twin and seven four-person rooms.
 The day-to-day functioning is taken care of by a full-time resident warden and a housekeeper.
 The hostel administrative team includes the principal, the vice-principal, the bursar, teacher representatives on the hostel committee, and the hostel warden.